4Wings API

 Creating a Fishing Effort Report (create_fishing_effort_report)

 Generates AIS (Automatic Identification System) apparent fishing effort reports to visualize fishing activity.
-Please check the data caveats here.
+Please learn more about apparent fishing effort here and check its data caveats here.

 fishing_effort_report_result = await gfw_client.fourwings.create_fishing_effort_report(